micropython/micropython/docs/library/utime.rst

        Just like ``ticks_ms`` above, but in microseconds.

+.. only:: port_wipy or port_pyboard

     .. function::  ticks_cpu()

        Similar to ``ticks_ms`` and ``ticks_us``, but with higher resolution (usually CPU clocks).

+.. only:: port_unix or port_pyboard or port_wipy or port_esp8266

     .. function::  ticks_diff(old, new)